michelled/weavly.org/src/activities/dancing-to-the-beat.md

   ### Tools

-  Something to play music with
+  A device to play music

   ### Skills